LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 Then, the test images are used to gauge the performance of the model on unseen images.

 ## Dataset
 The proposed training, validation and test sets contain 2000, 160, 600 high-res RGB images respectively.
 The distribution between classes in the train set is heterogeneous.
-Nevus is highly over-represented (4 x to 5x more images than the other two classes).
+Nevus is highly over-represented (4x to 5x more images than the other two classes).
 I therefore used [ISIC database](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery?filter=%5B%5D) to augment the number of under represented classes.
 I added about 1,160 new training images which i could find for Melanoma and seborrheic keratosis.
 The training dataset had the following final composition:

 ![](asset/train_set.png)